sravani444/Cash-Withdrawal/README.md

 The app must have the following functionalities

-- Initially, the balance should be **2000** rupees
+- Initially, the balance should be **2000** rupees.
-- When a denomination is clicked, then the respective value should be deducted from the balance available
+- When a denomination is clicked, then the respective value should be deducted from the balance available.
 - The **CashWithdrawal** component receives the **denominationsList** as a prop.
-It consists of a list of denomination objects with the following properties in each denomination object
+It consists of a list of denomination objects with the following properties in each denomination object,
    -   Key	Data Type
       - id : Number
       - value : Number